llpeterson/security/crypto.md

 decrypt a message that you yourself had just encrypted unless you had the private decryption key.
-If we think of keys as defining a communication channel between participants, then another difference between public-key and symmetric-key ciphers is the topology of the channels.
-A key for a symmetric-key cipher provides a channel that is two-way between two participants—each participant holds the same (symmetric) key that either one can use to encrypt or decrypt messages in either direction.
+If we think of keys as defining a communication channel between participants, then another difference between public-key and secret-key ciphers is the topology of the channels.
+A key for a secret-key cipher provides a channel that is two-way between two participants—each participant holds the same (symmetric) key that either one can use to encrypt or decrypt messages in either direction.
 A public/private key pair, in contrast, provides a